sdarwin/jenkins-ci/docs/user-guide.md

 ### User Guide

-This section covers what end-users should know about the preview generation on https://github.com/cppalliance/cppalliance.github.io and other github repositories.
+This section covers what end-users should know about the preview generation.

-When a modification is made to the website, usually a pull request is submitted here: https://github.com/cppalliance/cppalliance.github.io/pulls
+When a modification is made to any repo, usually a pull request is submitted.

 A bot will automatically post a comment to the new PR conversation, such as: